jack29-git/CarDekho-Insights-Predicting-Used-Car-Prices-with-Streamlit-and-ML/README.md

 - Optimize models with hyperparameter tuning.

 ### 4️⃣ Model Evaluation
-- Evaluate performance using MAE, MSE, and R² metrics.
+- Evaluate performance using MAE, MSE, RMSE and R² metrics.
 - Compare results and select the best model.

 ### 5️⃣ Deployment